You are here

 Two-stage modular approach

 Most great ideas are simple, and the CleanZone 5000 Series modular design is a perfect example.
 By designing the system as two separate modules, IQAir’s engineering team was able to create a flexible and superior lineup of high-volume air purifiers to meet every need.
-All three models share the same powerful yet quiet fan, and the same efficient IQAir PreMax 500 MERV 16 pre-filter.
+All three models share the same powerful yet quiet fan, and the same efficient high-efficiency pre-filter.
 But a variety of main filter module (the second module) configurations allows for specific filtration solutions for specialized commercial air quality problems.

 Never before has an air purifier this powerful been available in this many configurations.
 The CleanZone 5000 Series can be customized for maximum filtration of particulates, for control of volatile organic compounds, for formaldehyde, ammonia, mercury and even acids such as hydrogen sulfide or sulfur dioxide and other contaminants.
 IQAir believes that when you make an investment in a commercial air purifier it’s important to get the exact filtration you need.

-Each CleanZone 5000 Series model can be oriented to provide airflow from bottom to top (“upflow”) or from top to bottom (“downflow”).
+Each CleanZone 5000 Series model can be oriented to provide airflow from bottom up (“upflow”) or from top down (“downflow”).
 While upflow is more common, there are many good reasons to reorient a CleanZone 5000 Series to provide downflow.
 For example, a downflow orientation may be desirable for treating indoor pollution such as tobacco smoke that tends to rise.
 The CleanZone 5000 Series performs just as well in either direction.

-The CleanZone 5100 and 5300 models combine two of IQAir’s most powerful filtration media into a single high-capacity air purifier.
-First, a MERV 16 filter module cleans the air of a minimum of 95% of all particles 0.3 microns in diameter of larger, and more than 85% of all ultrafine particles down to 0.003 microns, the smallest particles that exist.
-After passing through the MERV 16 pre-filtration module, the cleaned air is then powerfully drawn through 301 square feet of advanced IQAir HyperHEPA® filtration media (129 square feet in the 5300 model).
+The CleanZone 5100 model combines two of IQAir’s most powerful filtration media into a single high-capacity air purifier.
+First, a high-efficiency filter module cleans the air of a minimum of 95% of all particles 0.3 microns in diameter of larger, and more than 85% of all ultrafine particles down to 0.003 microns, the smallest particles that exist.
+After passing through the high-efficiency pre-filtration module, the cleaned air is then powerfully drawn through 301 square feet (27.96m2) of advanced IQAir HyperHEPA® filtration media.
 This filters any remaining particles, with a total efficiency of 99.97% of all particles 0.3 microns or larger and 99.5% of all particles down to 0.003 microns in diameter.

 Ordinary HEPA filters